PS-Ddevil/Time-table-assist-tool/docs/source/user_manual.rst

 and then click on the Class Selection Button.

+**NOTE: In case you use python3 to use python3 version then run python3 main3.py**

 2. Select the Classrooms

 * The window opens up as a seperate pop up.
 Click on the Start button.